-- In virtual worlds, users appear in a computer-generated environment in the form of an avatar, or animated character.
-Users can customize the look of their avatar, interact with others by typing or voice chat, and can travel about the virtual world by flying, teleporting, or more conventional means. - The most popular general-purpose virtual world is Second Life by Linden Labs, although many others exist.
-Most are free, although game-oriented worlds, such as - 31.
-A computer-generated environment where users present themselves in the form of an avatar, or animated character. - 32.
-An online identity expressed by an animated or cartoon figure.
+In virtual worlds28, users appear in a computer-generated environment in the form of an avatar29, or animated character.
+Users can customize the look of their avatar, interact with others by typing or voice chat, and can travel about the virtual world by flying, teleporting, or more conventional means.

-World of Warcarft (with ten million active subscribers), charge a fee.
+The most popular general-purpose virtual world is Second Life by Linden Labs, although many others exist.
+Most are free, although game-oriented worlds, such as World of Warcarft (with ten million active subscribers), charge a fee.
 Many corporations and organizations have established virtual outposts by purchasing "land" in the world of Second Life, while still others have contracted with networks to create their own, independent virtual worlds.

 Most organizations have struggled to commercialize these Second Life forays, but activity has been wide-ranging in its experimentation.
-Reuters temporarily "stationed" a reporter in Second Life, presidential candidates have made appearances in the virtual world, organizations ranging from Sun Microsystems to Armani have set up virtual storefronts, and there's a significant amount of virtual mayhem.
+Reuters temporarily "stationed" a reporter in Second Life, presidential candidates have made appearances in the virtual world, corporations have set up virtual storefronts, and there's a significant amount of virtual mayhem.
 Second Life "terrorists" have "bombed" virtual outposts run by several organizations, including ABC News, American Apparel, and Reebok.